 - Travel Mode (Awesome!!): A unique feature of 1Password is something they call travel mode.
 When you travel to another country, you can remove the vault from your iPhone memory.
 When you return, you can get them all back.
 That way, if your phone gets confiscated or stolen, you don’t lose everything.

-The reason I consider 1Password to be the best iPhone password manager app is because of the pricing as well as the fact that I really like their family plan option.
+The reason I consider 1Password to be one of the best iPhone password manager apps is because of the pricing as well as the fact that I really like their family plan option.

 Using the family plan works well so that I can have my wife secured on her devices as well as my kids for theirs (plus, I have control).